 Yeah, it's not easy, but when you get out of the way and let God work, He’ll work it out better than you ever could.

 Husbands also have a very special role in the marriage that is just as difficult as the wife’s.
 As the husband, your role is to be submitted to God, and to love your wife as you love yourself, even giving yourself up for her (Ephesians 5:25-26).

 That means it’s your job to love your wife and be the God appointed leader, which is a huge responsibility.

 It doesn’t mean you use that God appointed authority to force your wife to tithe or do anything else that she doesn’t want to do.
-Attempting to force your wife to tithe when she doesn’t agree to it only undermines your leadership and makes her resentful, making her want to be a tither even less than before.
+Forcing your wife to tithe when she doesn’t agree to it only undermines your leadership and makes her resentful, making her want to be a tither even less than before.

 Love her unconditionally just as God loves us.
 Be the example that God wants you to be.
 Let Him do the work of changing her heart and mind.
 It may not come quickly, but God will always act on your behalf when you’re performing your role to the best of your ability.

 One thing you shouldn't do when it comes to tithing is to do it in secret behind your spouse’s back.
 All that does is create distrust in the relationship and keeps both of you from coming together on the issue.